labseven/ADCFinalProject/README.md

 We chunk up the bitstream into 2 bytes per packet (16 bits).
 Then we append a known header [1, 0, 0].

 We add a parity bit to the end for detecting errors.
 A [parity bit](https://en.wikipedia.org/wiki/Parity_bit) makes makes the sum of the packet even.
-This way, we can detect one bit flip.
-Unfortunately, we have no way to communicate back to the transmitter, so we have to accept the data loss and move on with our lives.
+This way, we can detect up to one bit flip.
+Unfortunately, we have no way to communicate back to the transmitter to ask for a retransmission, so we must accept the data loss and move on with our lives.

 This makes our packets 20 bits long, which is 5 samples.

-Sending one sample takes 0.26 seconds, so our data rate is approximately 20 bps.
-This is about 30 times slower than hardware from the 80s.
-Sending a text message up to 160 characters takes only 2.5 minutes, and shorter tweets can have even 10 second transmission times.
+Sending one sample takes only 0.25 seconds, so our data rate is approximately 8 bps.
+This is about 50 times slower than hardware from the 80s.
+Short tweets can take 10 seconds to transmit, while sending a text message up to 160 characters takes only 2.5 minutes.
-(that is when using the _fast_ pulses, more artistic pulses can have a baud rate of down to 2)
+(that is when using the _fast_ pulses, more artistic pulses can have a baud rate of down to 1/2)

 An advantage of the slowness is in reliability.
 Our system has an error rate of only {}.